• Menu

 Grand Canal of Venice - view of the Rialto

-At dusk, the colourful facades of the Grand Canal take on golden hues: it is quite the spectacular sight.
-If you explored the Grand Canal during the day, be sure to come back and admire the view from the Rialto Bridge at sunset.
+At dusk, the white, yellow, ochre, and red facades of the Grand Canal take on golden hues: it’s a truly spectacular scene.
+If you’ve taken a stroll along the Grand Canal during the day, be sure to enjoy the view from the Rialto Bridge at sunset.

-At night, the Grand Canal looks enigmatic and mysterious.
-One can easily imagine Casanova on his way to a secret rendezvous aboard a gondola, hiding under the cover of darkness!
+As night falls, the Grand Canal takes on an enigmatic and mysterious atmosphere.
+One can easily imagine Casanova heading to a secret rendezvous aboard a gondola under the cover of darkness!

 Grand Canal from the Rialto Bridge

-👉 Skip the lines: book your tickets and visits in Venice!
+👉 Avoid the lines: book your tickets and tours in Venice, Italy!

-👉 Looking for tips and recommendations?
-Here are all of Captain Ulysses’ suggestions!
+Looking for tips and recommendations?
+Here are Captain Ulysses’ top picks for Venice!

 🎟️ Activities: GetYourGuide | Tiqets